rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/kubeconfig/_index.md

 For more details on how kubeconfig and kubectl work together, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

-When you create a cluster using the Rancher GUI, Rancher automatically creates a kubeconfig for your cluster.
+When you create a cluster using the Rancher GUI, Rancher automatically creates a kubeconfig file for your cluster.

 This kubeconfig file and its contents are specific to the cluster you are viewing.
 You will need a separate kubeconfig file for each cluster that you have access to in Rancher.